-Confidentiality will be maintained to the fullest extent possible in accordance with applicable Federal, State and local law.
+Confidentiality will be maintained to the fullest extent possible in accordance with applicable law.
 However, a complete and thorough investigation of the allegations will require the investigator to inform witnesses of certain aspects of the complaint in order to obtain an accurate account of the actions of the parties involved.

-1001.9 FALSE COMPLAINTS
+1001.9 BAD FAITH COMPLAINTS